Benjamin Haddad: Political career

 Prior to being elected to the National Assembly, Haddad was an activist within the Union for a Popular Movement in the early 2010s.
 He joined Emmanuel Macron's En Marche movement in 2016, which would later be renamed La République En Marche! and Renaissance.

 In the 2022 legislative election, Haddad defeated Francis Szpiner of The Republicans in the 14th constituency of Paris with 53.2% of the second-round vote.

 In Parliament, he served on both the Committee on Foreign Affairs and Committee on European Affairs.
 In addition to his committee assignments, he chaired the French-Ukrainian parliamentary friendship group.
 In December 2023, Haddad co-authored a joint letter of more than a hundred senior European lawmakers to their counterparts in the United States, pleading for the United States Congress to unlock further military aid to Ukraine in response to the Russian invasion of the country.

 In September 2024, Haddad was appointed to the government of Prime Minister Michel Barnier as Minister Delegate for European Affairs under Foreign Minister Jean-Noël Barrot.
 In the days following his appointment, he announced he would advocate for the European Union to tighten its immigration policy guidelines: "Everywhere, in all of our countries, beyond the left-right divide, there's a strong demand from our citizens to take control of our immigration".

+Political positions

+After the 2026 state elections in Germany's Saxony-Anhalt, Haddad warned of increased nationalism and xenophobia.